shubham6899/java-coding-practice/datatypes/IntegerSum-3/README.md

 ##Acknowledgements

 1. This project was created as a learning exersize for java programming.
-2. Credits of all the problems go to W3resource.
+2. Credits of all the coding-problems go to W3resource.
 3. Thanks to the Java documentation and community for their valuable resources and support.
 ```javascript
 copy the above text (mainly it's general structure) and save it as `README.md` in your project directory.
 This will provide a decent structure to your README for your project.